-(2) Support the Service voluntary education programs by executing the program outlined in this Instruction and the annual USD(P&R) guidance.

-(3) Provide execution information to the Interservice Voluntary Education Board quarterly and provide information required to assist with the program objective memorandum development as requested by the Board.

-(4) Support DoD off-duty, voluntary education programs and conduct special projects and developmental activities in support of education-related DoD functions.

-(5) Assist the Military Services in providing high-quality and valuable educational opportunities for Service members, their eligible adult family members, and DoD personnel, and assist personnel in achieving professional and personal educational objectives.
+- (1) Support the Service voluntary education programs by executing the program outlined in this Instruction and the annual USD(P&R) supplemental guidance for those items not reflected in this section of this enclosure. - (2) Provide execution information to the Interservice Voluntary Education Board quarterly and provide information required to assist with the program objective memorandum development as requested by the Board. - (3) Support DoD off-duty, voluntary education programs and conduct special projects and developmental activities in support of education-related DoD functions. - (4) Assist the Military Services in providing high-quality and valuable educational opportunities for Service members, their eligible adult family members, and DoD personnel, and assist personnel in achieving professional and personal educational objectives.
 This role includes the consolidated management of programs that prevent duplication of effort among the Services.
 Through its activities, DANTES supports DoD recruitment, retention, and transition efforts.